chambost/codr.academy-step-by-step-guide/README.md

   end
 ```

-To fix a heroku error switch from zietgest to classic autoloader
+To fix a heroku error switch from zietwerk to classic autoloader
 config/application.rb

 ```